 - Meanwhile, place the asparagus, chicken, and garlic powder in a large bowl.
 Drizzle with the lemon juice and add the lemon zest, remaining 2 tablespoons olive oil, 1 tablespoon rosemary, 1/2 teaspoon kosher salt, and 1/4 teaspoon black pepper.
 Toss to coat, then transfer to the baking pan with the potatoes.
 With a spatula, loosely toss the ingredients so that they are evenly combined and spread into an even layer.
 Overlap the chicken as little as possible.

 - Return the pan to the oven and bake an additional 15 to 20 minutes, until the chicken is cooked through, stirring once or twice throughout.
 The asparagus may release some liquid, which you can carefully pour off the pan, or use a slotted spoon or spatula to serve so that you do not get this liquid on your plate.
 Enjoy hot.

-- Store leftovers in an airtight container in the refrigerator for up to 4 days.
+- TO STORE: Refrigerate leftovers in an airtight storage container for up to 4 days.

 - TO REHEAT: Rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.